Welcome to Slate Fork Country!

 Cumberland & Appalachia motive power is seldom seen at C&A junction.
 The junction is located at the extreme southern end of the C&A, with end of track just a few hundred feet south.
 Moreover, the C&A is the senior railroad, coming up the valley six months ahead of the Slate Fork Railway!

 Before granting an easement, C&A ownership insisted on a lighted smashboard swing gate signal, and the junction is currently replete with lighted fixed-aspect distant signals on SFRy's approaches to the junction, an addition from the 1950s after an inattentive SFRy crew failed to stop before the gate, damaging it and a C&A train!
 Thus the somewhat elaborate (and extravagant, to the frugal Southern Railway's thinking) use of SA signals as fixed-aspect distant signals.
-But really, it gives me a plausible reason to have some low-tech signalling on the layout, which also adds operational interest.
+But really, it gives me a plausible reason to have some low-tech signaling on the layout, which also adds operational interest.

 Timetable